qilskcter/Dell-Vostro-3460-Hackintosh/README.md

 # Post-Install
 After installation, open System Preferences and go to Displays -> Color, uncheck `Show profiles for this display only`, then select `sRGB IEC61966-2.1`, this will make your colors look right (definitely not calibrated or anything but yeah, not an oversaturated mess)
 ![Screenshot](Screenshots/Display.png)
-If you want my fucking Display like RealMac, you can use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) (not recommended)
+If you want your fucking Display like RealMac, you can use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) (not recommended)
 ![Screenshot](Screenshots/Display_2.png)
 # How to use this EFI ?
 You download the macOS installer from Olarila [here](https://www.olarila.com/topic/6278-hackintosh-and-macintosh-olarila-vanilla-images-macos/) (although the online recovery method is still better), then use MiniTool or other software to mount the EFI partition, then use Explorer++ to access the EFI partition and copy it to your EFI folder.
 Remember to add the entry to your firmware afterwards, using [EasyUEFI](https://www.easyuefi.com/index-us.html) or your firmware's built-in boot configurator.